We are pleased to say that part government funding has returned for businesses for Intellectual Property (IP) Audits.

 What does the scope of an IP Audit cover?

-Each IP Audit is unique and tailored to the needs of the organisation and involves an in-depth examination of all the Intellectual Property rights associated with that organisation.
-This includes having a discussion with you and amongst other things, reviewing existing Intellectual Property rights, contracts and branding.
+Each IP Audit is unique and tailored to the needs of the organisation and involves an in-depth examination of all the IP rights associated with that organisation.
+This includes having a discussion with you and amongst other things, reviewing existing IP rights, contracts and branding.

 A detailed written report is supplied to you with a full breakdown of everything that the review has identified, from which we are then able to provide advice and a commercial strategy going forward.
 Once the report has been provided to you the scope of the audit funding also covers a follow up meeting to discuss the report.